The Countries Who've Handled Coronavirus the Best – and Worst

 Rather than just ‘flattening the curve’, New Zealand took a more aggressive ‘disease elimination’ approach.
 Very impressive for a country that has never experienced a major pandemic, and had been barely affected by SARS.

-Nine months on from New Zealand’s first lockdown, the country is still swift to respond to cases.
-Just three weeks ago, health authorities partially shut down the central city of Auckland, asking workers in the city to stay home after just one student became infected with COVID-19.
+11 months on from New Zealand’s first lockdown, and the country is still swift to respond to new cases.
+In November, health authorities partially shut down the central city of Auckland, asking workers in the city to stay home after just one student became infected with COVID-19.
+And, just a few weeks ago, travel was suspended in New Zealand after it received its first case in two months.

 A view of empty roads in Auckland during lockdown